dali-lab/pine-beetle-automation/README.md

 # Installation

-Download the repo and run `npm install` in the main directory.
+Download the repo and run `yarn install` in the main directory.
 Then, depending on your choice, run `node` or `nodemon` (if you want live changes) with `index.js`.

-Note: make sure to implement the correct .env file located in the DALI Pine-Beetle slack.
+Note: make sure to implement the correct `.env` file located in the DALI Pine-Beetle slack.

 # Server Capabilities